MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 ### C++17 Repairing elementary string conversions

-[P0682R1](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0682r1.html) Move the new elementary string conversion functions from P0067R5 into a new header \<charconv> and make other improvements, including changing error handling to use use `std::errc` instead of `std::error_code`.
+[P0682R1](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0682r1.html) Move the new elementary string conversion functions from P0067R5 into a new header \<charconv> and make other improvements, including changing error handling to use `std::errc` instead of `std::error_code`.

 ### C++17 constexpr for char_traits (partial)